You found our list of the best employee retention strategies.

-Employee retention techniques are ways to reduce staff turnover and hold onto your organization’s talent.
+Employee retention strategies are ideas and techniques to reduce staff turnover and hold onto your organization’s talent.
 These approaches not only save on hiring and training costs, but also increase employee satisfaction.
-These strategies are also known as “employee retention strategies” or best practices.
+These strategies are also known as “staff retention strategies.”

 This list includes: